-Letters of Credit Standby and documentary letters of credit are used in connection with certain obligations mainly related to real estate transactions, benefit programs, purchase orders and other performance guarantees, surety bond, securitization of PC Bank's credit card receivables and third party financing made available to the Company's franchisees.
-The gross potential liability related to the Company's letters of credit is approximately \$506 million as at January 2, 2021 (December 28, 2019 - \$510 million).
+Letters of Credit Standby and documentary letters of credit are used in connection with certain obligations mainly related to real estate transactions, benefit programs, purchase orders and other performance quarantees, surety bond, securitization of PC Bank's credit card receivables, letter of credit and third party financing made available to the Company's franchisees.
+The gross potential liability related to the Company's letters of credit is approximately \$518 million as at January 1, 2022 (January 2, 2021 - \$518 million).